 Stuttering Therapy Resources, Inc. donates 10% of the proceeds from the sale of this book to the NSA.

-Another great tool to help you deal with teasing is the NSA’s Classroom Presentation Guide.
-Help your student decrease teasing and overcome the fear of speaking in class by educating peers on the disorder of stuttering.
+Another great tool to help you deal with bullying is the NSA’s Classroom Presentation Guide.
+Help your student decrease bullying and overcome the fear of speaking in class by educating peers on stuttering.
 Children who stutter learn to advocate for themselves, with our help.
 This guide gives sample outlines for doing a classroom presentation about stuttering.